Dan Dougill is starting the road to recovery following initial fears that his football career could be over at the age of 19.

 The highly-rated Holbeach United midfielder had surgery on Sunday to have plates and pins fitted following fractures to his tibia and fibula.

-Dougill is due to return home on Tuesday or Wednesday – but he is expected to play again.
+Dougill was discharged from hospital and he returned home on Tuesday – but he is expected to play again.

 The injury forced Holbeach’s home game with Cogenhoe United on Saturday to be abandoned during the second half.